The London River Thames was declared “biologically dead” not too long ago.

 Who knows what can happen to the three different sharks living in London within those years.

 Today, the London river is home to 115 species of fish and 92 species of bird.
-The river is also used for drinking water as well as protection from flooding.
-If we want the sharks to continue to thrive in this river, we must address climate change and sewer issue.
+The river is also used for drinking water and protection from flooding.
+If we want these species to continue to thrive in this river, we must address climate change and sewer issues.

-Right now, fisherman are encouraged to update the status of any sharks they accidentally catch.
-This will help scientists learn more about the species and as well as help them identify any issues or health concerns.
+Right now, fishermen are encouraged to update the status of any sharks they accidentally catch.
+This will help scientists learn more about the species and help them identify any issues or health concerns.